carrafa/fourtrack/readme.md

 <img src="/screenshots/screenshot01.png" style="width:100%">

 when a user signs up, they can scroll through the songs in the database.  clicking on the mixing icon will hide the album artwork and pull up a mixing board, where users can mix a song as it plays.
-Additionally, clickong on the track label will allow the user to download the individual tracks for mixing on their own software.
+Additionally, clicking on the track label will allow the user to download the individual track for mixing on their own software.

 <img src="/screenshots/screenshot02.png" style="width:100%">